 A Linux solution would allow us to minimize the cost impact to the client and place a pilot solution that was about one-tenth of the cost.

 Besides lowering costs, what was the main objective of this project to build a SAN on Linux?

 Sanders: The main objective of the project was to provide a turnkey solution to the client.
 The solution would provide redundancy, speed, reliability and centralized management of their hard disks.

-does the SAN replace?
+What storage system does the SAN replace?

 Sanders: Disk arrays that were put in a fiber hub.

 Why did you use Linux 2.4 instead of 2.6?

 Sanders:The 2.4 kernel is a stripped down version of the Linux kernel.
 This was done to reduce the overhead experienced by using a GUI.
 The IPStor application [from FalconStor of Melville, N.Y.] could then move more resources toward managing disk operations.

 What products/components did you consider?
 What did you choose and why?